 “Impostor syndrome is the voice in your head that overlooks, discounts and discredits your accomplishments,” explains Jerry Colonna, coach to CEOs, start-ups and author of Reboot: Leadership and the Art of Growing Up.
-Even one of the world’s greatest thinkers, Albert Einstein, suffered from feelings that he did not measure up.
+Even one of the world’s greatest thinkers, Albert Einstein, suffered from the attack of the impostor syndrome with feelings that he did not measure up.
 He referred to himself as a fraud in stating that ”the exaggerated esteem in which my lifework is held makes me very ill at ease.
 I feel compelled to think of myself as an involuntary swindle to have been struck by it.”

 You Are Not Alone.

 CEOs are not immune to an attack of the impostor syndrome and it can cause the isolation of having a leadership role difficult to find help in quieting this voice.
 Perhaps the most important advice for someone dealing with the imposter syndrome is to resist the temptation to power through it alone.
 Fortunately, one of the first steps is finding a trusted sounding board which we discussed in our previous blog.
 Lauren Romansky, VP of HR at Gartner, comments that individuals “need to take the initiative to place themselves in supportive environments.
 Mentorship is important.
 If you have somebody willing to step in and give you those pep talks as well as build your competencies and support your decisions, those relationships are worth their weight in gold.”
 The value of finding groups and individuals to lean on and learn from when experiencing self-doubt, getting advice, support and encouragement will provide valuable guidance, helpful insights and renewed enthusiasm in facing the overwhelming challenges that can arise in business.